valentina-b/ecosio-eco-friendly-cosmetics/TESTING.md

 The most challenging task for this project was to think of and create the logic for the loyalty programme.
 After discussing with my mentor about the possibilities it was clear that this should be connected to user profiles.
-For that reason I've decided to simply implement the point tracking as part of the user profile and extended the `UserProfile`.
+For that reason I've decided to simply implement the points tracking as part of the user profile and extended the `UserProfile` model.

 The biggest challenge was writing the code that would track the points automatically whenever an order has been made.
-Several tutors from CodeInstitute and I tried to think of solutions, but we kept running into errors or problems until we've come up with an idea that the loyalty points should be added to the `UserProfile` whenever an order has been placed.
+Several tutors from CodeInstitute and I tried to think of solutions, but we kept running into errors or problems until we've come up with an idea that the loyalty points should be added to the `UserProfile` whenever an order has been placed instead of attaching them to the orders and pulling the data from orders.
 This serves the purpose of this MVP well and it was very easy and quick to implement it.

 This solution, however, causes one issue, which is that if the order confirmation page is refreshed or accessed again after the checkout, the points will be added to the profile again.
 This shouldn't be happening as users could manipulate the system to get more points.
 In the long run, loyalty programme would definitely need a makeover.

-This also means that if an order is placed by accident and the user gets in touch with the customer service to delete the order, the order will be deleted but the points would have to be manually removed from the profile.
+This also means that if an order is placed by accident and the user gets in touch with the customer service to delete the order, the order will be deleted but the points would have to be manually removed from the profile by admins.

 Loyalty programme currently doesn't have a time limit.
-I've imagined it to reset each year but haven't had the time to implement this into the system.
+I've imagined it to be reset every year but haven't had the time to implement this into the system.
 At the moment, users can keep ordering and collecting points without an end to it.

 **Webhooks**

 Another challenge I've come across were webhooks.
-I deployed the project to Heroku with automatic e-mails in place so every time
+I deployed the project to Heroku with automatic e-mails in place so everytime
 I ordered something in the development mode, the order would be made in the database of the deployed project.
-This caused confirmation e-mails being sent out with a different order ID and wrongly calculated costs - as the costs depend on your loyalty points (such as, 10% discount and free shipping for level-2 and level-3 users).
+This caused confirmation e-mails being sent out with a different order ID and wrongly calculated costs - as the costs depend on user's loyalty points (such as, 10% discount and free shipping for level-2 and level-3 users).

-Luckily, a CodeInstitute's tutor was familiar with the issue, so I was assured everything was all right.
+Luckily, a CodeInstitute's tutor was familiar with the issue, so I was assured everything would be all right for the deployed project.

-**Cross-Browser Issues**
+**Cross-Browser CSS Issues**

 For my previous project, I manually added all the browser prefixes whenever I came across a problem.
 It was a long, exhausting process, so I was very happy when I was pointed to [Autoprefixer](https://autoprefixer.github.io/).